-The Shares shall be offered at an Offer Price based on the Fund's NAV per Share computed as of end-of-day on the date the purchase order is made, plus the applicable Sales Load, if any.
-Shares applied for after the Cut-off Time shall be offered at an Offer Price based on the NAV per Share calculated as of the next valuation day, plus the applicable Sales Load, if any.
+The Shares shall be offered at an Offer Price based on the NAV per Share computed by the end-of-day of each valuation date, plus the applicable Sales Load (to a maximum percentage of 5%).
+Shares applied for after the Cut-off Time shall be offered at an Offer Price based on the NAV per share calculated as of the next valuation day.